cloudmesh/cloudmesh-cloud/documentation/source/vm.md

 * Create the node

 **Improvement**: Sometimes adjustments to nodes are necessary (switch between different images/OS and service sizes).
-Now our project also allow users to customize their instances across multiple providers by using refactor functions to support their management tasks.
+Now cm4 also allow users to customize their instances across multiple providers by using refactor functions to support their management tasks.

 * Resize the node